Posts for category: Medical

 Whom should you contact?

 About 55 million US adults have never been officially diagnosed with arthritis by a doctor, according to the Centers for Disease Control and Prevention.
-Drs.
-Christopher Hughes and William Musgrave of Argyle Family Practice can diagnose and help treat patients in Argyle TX.
+Dr. William Musgrave of Argyle Family Practice can diagnose and help treat patients in Argyle TX.

 What is arthritis?